puppetlabs-toy-chest/puppetlabs-azure/README.md

 Name of the image to use to create the virtual machine. **Required** if no Marketplace `plan` is provided.

-Values: Must be in the ARM image_refence format.
+Values: Must be in the ARM image_reference format.
 See the [Azure image reference](https://azure.microsoft.com/en-gb/documentation/articles/virtual-machines-deploy-rmtemplates-azure-cli/).

 ``` shell
 canonical:ubuntuserver:14.04.2-LTS:latest